wfltaylor/Mindblown/README.md

 3. Use your secondary click (two fingers or right click) on the downloaded file and select `Open`
 4. Click `Open Anyway`

+# Features

+1. No internet connection required
+2. Select only the animations you like
+3. 2D and 3D mode avaliable